Zarichchia, Nadvirna Raion, Ivano-Frankivsk Oblast: Independent Ukraine

 In the period from 1989, Zarichchians took an active part in the national revival that spread throughout Ukraine.
 In December 1989, a branch of the Ukrainian Language Society was established.
 The symbolic grave of the heroes of Ukraine was restored.
 The people of Zaricha poured it in the old place — on the "Grave" and consecrated it in May 1990.
 A lot of work was done to perpetuate the memory of the OUN-UPA.

 In October 1992, a cross was erected and consecrated on the site of the Kernychky UPA base-village, and a commemorative sign dedicated to the 50th anniversary of the UPA was erected near the school.
 One of the streets of the village is named after Pavlo Vatsik (Major "Prut").

 In 2000, a new school building was built, which was mainly financed by Anna-Liuba Yavorska, a citizen of Canada, a native of Zarichchia.

-On August 17, 2017, Zarichchia together with Deliatyn and the villages of Chorni Oslavy and Chornyi Potik formed the Delyatyn settlement community.
+On 17 August 2017, Zarichchia together with Deliatyn and the villages of Chorni Oslavy and Chornyi Potik formed the Delyatyn settlement community.

-On January 21, 2022, a sports facility was opened in Zarichchia with the participation of the Governor of Ivano-Frankivsk Oblast Svitlana Onyshchuk, the head of the Ivano-Frankivsk Oblast Council Oleksandr Sych, People's Deputy of Ukraine Vasyl Virastiuk, representatives of the community and the clergy.
+On 21 January 2022, a sports facility was opened in Zarichchia with the participation of the Governor of Ivano-Frankivsk Oblast Svitlana Onyshchuk, the head of the Ivano-Frankivsk Oblast Council Oleksandr Sych, People's Deputy of Ukraine Vasyl Virastiuk, representatives of the community and the clergy.

 Russo-Ukrainian War

-After the start of the Russian invasion of Ukraine, on April 28, 2022, the executive committee of the Deliatyn settlement council decided to dismantle monuments-busts and memorial signs on the territory of the hromada, including the bust of the hero of the Soviet Union, commissar Semyon Rudnev in Zarichchia.
-On May 6, 2022, the bust of a member of the Soviet partisan movement, Semyon Rudnev, was dismantled near the building of the Zarichchia Starostyn district.
+After the start of the Russian invasion of Ukraine, on 28 April 2022, the executive committee of the Deliatyn settlement council decided to dismantle monuments-busts and memorial signs on the territory of the hromada, including the bust of Rudnev in Zarichchia.
+On 6 May 2022, the bust of Rudnev was dismantled near the building of the Zarichchia Starostyn district.
 Semyon Rudnev Street was also renamed to Stepan Bandera Street.

-On December 18, 2022, in the area of the village of Klishchiivka, Bakhmut Raion, Donetsk Oblast, a fiance from Zarichchia Liubomyr Zhovnirovych died.
-The funeral took place on Christmas — December 25, symbolically, after the burial, two rainbows appeared in the sky at once, interrupting the light rain.
+On 18 December 2022, in the area of the village of Klishchiivka, Bakhmut Raion, Donetsk Oblast, a fiance from Zarichchia Liubomyr Zhovnirovych died.
+The funeral took place on Christmas — 25 December symbolically, after the burial, two rainbows appeared in the sky at once, interrupting the light rain.